gurytraub/remarkable-bus/README.md

 This module is intended to be used in a high volume financial environment and as such we tried to choose battle tested components and as few dependencies as possible.

-Remarkable Bus is based on AMQP so you'll need to install either RabbitMQ or use a cloud AMQP provider, there are a few..
+ProtoBus is based on AMQP so you'll need to install either RabbitMQ or use a cloud AMQP provider, there are a few..
 The advantage of this is that it adds virtually infinite scalability to the messaging layer with very little maintainance.

 As you can see for yourself from the package.json file we really kept the dependencies to a minimum with the few we did use being high profile and very popular.
 This termendously reduces the risk involved with foreign code in such a low level component.